getdave/responsive-navigation-block/readme.md

 ### Features

+-   Two new Navigation Block (variations) for:
+    -   Mobile
+    -   Desktop
 -   Style your menu differently depending on screen size.
 -   Use a different menu for each screen size.
 -   Customize the "breakpoint" (where you switch between mobile and desktop).